eduardodias/GI_Minor_2020/py2_Traffic/README.md

 Save your answers in a file named `py2_answers.txt`

 ## Submit the following

-Submit the following files to canvas
+Create a .zip file containing the following files

 - `py2_traffic.py` which contains the script with which you modify the traffic data into a useable shapefile.
 - the generated shapefile `traffic_april_1920.shp`
 - the python script with which you created the new air quality subset
 - the generated shapefile `air_q_april_1920.shp`
 - `py2_answers.txt`

+Submit this zip to Canvas **before the 16th of September 23:59**.